THE FIVE BIOLOGICAL LAWS OF THE NEW MEDICINE

 THE PRINCIPLE OF GENDER, LATERALITY, AND HORMONE STATUS

-With organs and tissues controlled from the temporal lobe (bronchial muscles, bronchial mucosa, laryngeal muscles, laryngeal mucosa, coronary arteries, coronary veins, cervix uteri, small curvature of the stomach, bile ducts, pancreatic ducts, rectum, renal pelvis, ureters, bladder, and urethra), the frontal lobe (thyroid ducts, pharyngeal ducts), and the glucose center (alpha islet cells and beta islet cells of the pancreas), we have to take into account a person’s gender, handedness, and hormone status.
+With organs and tissues controlled from the cerebral cortex, specifically from the temporal lobes (bronchial muscles, bronchial mucosa, laryngeal muscles, laryngeal mucosa, coronary arteries, coronary veins, cervix uteri, small curvature of the stomach, bile ducts, pancreatic ducts, rectum, renal pelvis, ureters, bladder, and urethra), the frontal lobe (thyroid ducts, pharyngeal ducts), and the glucose center (alpha islet cells and beta islet cells of the pancreas), we have to take into account a person’s gender, handedness, and hormone status.
 Whether the conflict is mother/child or partner-related is of no consequence.

 A change of the hormone status alters a person’s biological identity and consequently the way in which conflicts are perceived.
 For example: When a woman is postmenopausal, her testosterone level is relatively higher than her estrogen level; she experiences therefore conflicts just like a male.
 In females, the estrogen level decreases during pregnancy and nursing, after menopause, with an ovarian necrosis, when one or both ovaries have been removed, and due to estrogen-lowering medication or contraceptives (progesterone in birth control pills suppress the production of estrogen).
 In males, the testosterone level decreases in elderly men, with a testicular necrosis, when one or both testicles have been removed, and due to testosterone-lowering medication.
 After radiation or chemo treatments the production of sexual hormones drops altogether.